 Alcohol.
 Studies have shown that drinking even one beer will make you more attractive to mosquitoes.
 If you're going to be at an outdoor party, it might be a good idea to be the designated driver.

 Chemicals.
 Some people can't help but be attractive to mosquitoes.
-Studies have shown that there are as many as four hundred chemical compounds found on the skin of humans that can attract mosquitoes.
+Studies have shown that as many as four hundred chemical compounds are found on the skin of humans that can attract mosquitoes.
 If you have more mosquito-attracting chemicals, you may be out of luck.
 There's not much you can do about this.

 Ways Your Yard Might Be Attractive To Mosquitoes